 Norfolk has benefitted from a number of significant improvements to its transport infrastructure.
 It is arguable that these, and others expected to be built over the next few years will have some effect on the functionality of the housing and economic markets.
 For example the dualling of the A11 (Fiveways to Thetford) was completed and opened in December 2014, significantly improving the road connectivity between much of the County, Cambridge, the wider South East and the Midlands.
-The A47/A143 link road, which opened in December 2015, now better connects Great Yarmouth's Enterprise Zone at Beacon Park to further growth areas.
+The A12A47/A143 link road, which opened in December 2015, now better connects Great Yarmouth's Enterprise Zone at Beacon Park to further growth areas.
 Work has also commenced on the Norwich Northern Distributor Road, which is expected to be completed before the end of 2018, and is a key part of the Norwich Area Transportation Strategy which also includes considerable investment in a range of other improvements across Norwich20.

-The Highways (England) Roads Investment Strategy contains a number of improvement schemes for the A47 as part of the government's trunk road programme from 2015 to 2020::
+The Highways (England) Roads Investment Strategy contains a number of improvement schemes for the A47 as part of the government's trunk road programme from 2015 to 2020: funding for the following five schemes all of which are scheduled to be completed by 2020:

-A47 Vauxhall and Gapton Roundabouts, Great Yarmouth
+- A12/A47 Vauxhall and Gapton Roundabouts, Great Yarmouth

+- A12 junction, Great Yarmouth (Gapton)

 - A47 Blofield to Burlingham Dualling

 - A47 Easton to Tuddenham Dualling

 - A47/A11 Thickthorn junction

 Additionally further improvement to the strategic road network of the County will be delivered by the Long Stratton bypass which is expected to be underway by 2020.
-The A17 is an important part of the road network, serving longer-distance trips, and is expected to be included as part of the Major Road Network, which we understand government will consult on before the end of the year.
+The A17 is an important part of the road network, serving longer-distance trips, and is expected to be included as part of the Major Road Network, which we